|Shopping cart is empty.|

 Myths and Facts

-Here are some myths and facts about domestic abuse within all types of relationships:
+Here are some myths and facts about domestic abuse:

 Myth: It takes two to tango - abuse in relationships is usually caused by both people.